Evacuations being ordered in Florida as state of emergency expands ahead of future Helene

-A potential tropical cyclone designation permits the National Hurricane Center (NHC) to issue routine advisories on a system that has not yet developed into a tropical depression or tropical storm but brings a threat of 39-plus-mph winds to land within 48 hours.
+A potential tropical cyclone designation permits the National Hurricane Center (NHC) to issue routine advisories on a system that has not yet developed into a tropical depression or tropical storm, but brings the risk of 39-plus-mph winds to land within 48 hours.

 TRACKING POTENTIAL TROPICAL CYCLONE 9: LIVE FORECAST CONE, SPAGHETTI MODELS, ALERTS, WIND PROJECTIONS AND MORE

-Florida Gov. Ron DeSantis issued an executive order on Monday declaring a state of emergency for 41 counties in the Sunshine State to help agencies prepare for the storm.
+Florida Gov. Ron DeSantis issued an executive order Monday that declared a state of emergency for 41 of the state’s 67 counties to help agencies prepare for the incoming storm.
+On Tuesday, he said he had expanded the declaration to cover 61 counties and had asked the Federal Emergency Management Agency for a pre-landfall federal disaster declaration.

-In Leon County, which is home to Florida’s capital of Tallahassee, sandbags are being offered to residents in anticipation of torrential rain and flooding.
+In Leon County, which is home to Florida’s state capital of Tallahassee, sandbags were being offered to residents in anticipation of heavy precipitation and flooding from future Helene.

 "Should roads be impacted, all motorists should use caution and not drive through flooded areas or around barricades," city officials wrote on their website.

-Utility crews are also getting ready to be deployed, and extra staff will be on standby in case their services are needed.
+Utility crews were also preparing for the storm, and extra crews are on standby in case their services are needed.

 What's the latest with Potential Tropical Cyclone 9?